duxsco/gpg-config-and-scripts/README.md

 ## List public keys and delete untrusted ones

-Public keys are listed from top to bottom, colored and grouped by following trust levels:
+With [pubkey.sh](bin/pubkey.sh), public keys are listed from top to bottom, colored and grouped by following trust levels:

 1. `ultimate`
 2. `full`